kunal22-gupta/kunal22-gupta/README.md

 ### Glad to see you here!
 I’m a student who is pursuing my career as a software developer.
 The web fascinates me the most so I started learning web development.
-With some good skills I can create beautiful looking websites with a good UI.
+I am a front-end developer so far and can create some beautiful looking websites.

-I am a curious person and love to explore the field of computer science.
-The blockchain technology and the web 3.0 catches my interest and I plan to learn more about it.
-I love participating in hackathons and network with some amazing folks.
+I am a curious person and love to explore new things.
+I sketch as a hobby and like participating in hackathons and network with some amazing folks.
 Feel free to DM me anytime.

 <br/>